Skip to content

 Trustees are not eligible for the concessions unless all the following apply:

-• the transferees are trustees of a trust (other than a discretionary or unit trust)
+• The transferees are trustees of a trust (other than a discretionary or unit trust).

-• the beneficiaries are individuals, all of whom are under a legal disability
+• are all under a legal disability

-• the residence will be the home of all the beneficiaries.
+• The residence will be the home of all the beneficiaries.

 Use our home concession eligibility tester to find out if you are eligible to claim one of the home concessions.